Open Bible Data Home About News OET Key

 Israel splits

 God’s warning to Solomon came true.
-In spite of his famous wealth, Solomon had over-taxed his own people and forced them to work for free.
-When the people requested that King Rehoboam reduce taxes and forced labor, he said that he would be harsher than his father.
-This caused the 10 northern tribes to revolt and appoint Jeroboam as their king.
-These northern tribes are now called the kingdom of Israel.
-Only Judah and Benjamin stayed with Rehoboam.
-They are called Judah.
-(See: appoint)
+In spite of his famous wealth, Solomon had over-taxed his own people and forced them to work too hard.
+When the people requested that his son Rehoboam, who succeeded him as king, reduce taxes and forced labor, he replied that he would be even harsher than his father.
+This caused the ten northern tribes to revolt and appoint Jeroboam as their king.
+These northern tribes became the kingdom of Israel.
+Only the united tribe of Judah and Benjamin remained loyal to Rehoboam.
+They became the kingdom of Judah.

 BI 1 Ki 12:0 ©